 Setting up social media

-The minimum sign up age for Facebook, Instagram, Snapchat, Twitter and YouTube is 13.
-If your child is under 13 and using social media, it’s better if you help them to set it up, and then keep an eye on them:
+The minimum sign up age for Facebook, Instagram, Snapchat, Twitter and Youtube is 13.
+If your child is under 13 and keen to use social media, consider their capability to manage potential online challenges.
+When setting up an account, do it together and:

 Kids’ digital footprint

-- Talk to your kids about their ‘digital footprint’.
-Online content can be difficult to remove.
+- Talk to your kids about their digital footprint.
+Online content can be difficult to remove once it has been posted.

 - Most major operating systems offer parental control tools to help monitor and filter content your children can access.